JS1936/PubgAPI-Java/README.md

 * Clarity with naming
 * Removal of unneeded code and/or comments
 * Ease of API request --> project request transference
+* Current state of API requests is very limited in how the request can vary